lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_two.md

 that contain every subsequent word in the query, which are the results displayed in the resulting dropdown box.

+One important point of note is that we force the user to pick one of the ingredients from the drop-down menu.
+This is to prevent any entries of ingredients that are not inside the database.

 ## 3. Back-end

 ### 3.1 Python and Flask